The co-Hopfian property of surface braid groups: Superinjective maps from into itself

 Note that the hexagon in Figure \ref{fig-shbp-hex} satisfies the assumption in this proposition.
 Let us summarize elementary properties on separating HBPs, which will be used to prove the proposition.
 One can readily check the following two lemmas.

 \begin{lem} Let $S=S_{g, 2}$ be a surface with $g\geq 2$.
 Let $x$ and $y$ be HBPs in $S$ with $\{ x, y\}$ an edge of $\calcp_s(S)$.
-Then the following two assertions hold: \begin{enumerate} \item If $x$ and $y$ are not equivalent, then $x$ and $y$ are 1-HBPs. \item If $x$ and $y$ are equivalent, then the edge $\{ x, y\}$ is rooted, and either $x$ and $y$ are 1-HBPs or one of $x$ and $y$ is a 1-HBP and another is a 2-HBP.
-The former is the case if and only if the root curve of $\{ x, y\}$ separates the two components of $\partial S$. \end{enumerate} \end{lem}
+Then the following two assertions hold: \begin{enumerate} \item If $x$ and $y$ are not equivalent, then $x$ and $y$ are 1-HBPs (see Figure \ref{fig-shbp-pf} (a)).

+\item If $x$ and $y$ are equivalent, then the edge $\{ x, y\}$ is rooted, and either $x$ and $y$ are 1-HBPs or one of $x$ and $y$ is a 1-HBP and another is a 2-HBP.
+The former is the case if and only if the root curve of $\{ x, y\}$ separates the two components of $\partial S$ (see Figure \ref{fig-shbp-pf} (b) and (c)). \end{enumerate} \end{lem}

 \begin{lem} Let $S=S_{g, 2}$ be a surface with $g\geq 2$.
 The following assertions hold: \begin{enumerate} \item If $x$, $y$ and $z$ are 1-HBPs in $S$ such that $\{ x, y\}$ and $\{ y, z\}$ are rooted edges of $\calcp_s(S)$, then the root curves of $\{ x, y\}$ and $\{ y, z\}$ are equal. \item If $y$ is a 1-HBP in $S$ and $x$ and $z$ are 2-HBPs in $S$ such that $\{ x, y\}$ and $\{ y, z\}$ are rooted edges of $\calcp_s(S)$, then the root curves of $\{ x, y\}$ and $\{ y, z\}$ are equal. \item If $x$, $y$, $z$ and $w$ are mutually distinct 1-HBPs in $S$ such that $\{ x, y\}$, $\{ y, z\}$ and $\{ z, w\}$ are rooted edges of $\calcp_s(S)$, then we have $i(w, x)=0$ and the edge $\{ w, x\}$ is rooted. \end{enumerate} \end{lem}